 For any questions concerning the acknowledgement of funding, please contact your ERC Scientific Officer.

-ERC - EU flag
+ERC - EU flag for projects funded under Horizon Europe

 The EU flag and the ERC logo should always be represented together in equal sizing